diggydude/bolthole-bbs/README.md

 * `Stem` shows all replies (and their descendants) to the post currently being viewed.

+Filter selection is "sticky," i.e., the selected filter will remain in effect until you select another one.

 In a like manner, only the user's last 100 blog posts and uploads are shown on their profile.
 Older content can be reached via the site search.